giliannereyes/idatt2003-portfolio-2025-group11/README.md

-# Snakes and Ladders
+# Snakes and Ladders & Monopoly

-*Snakes and Ladders* is a Java-based application for users to play Snake and Ladders with customisation.
+*Snakes and Ladders & Monopoly* is a Java-based application for users to play Snake and Ladders or Monopoly with customisation.

 ## Table of Contents
 - [Installation](#installation)